<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 Lump-Sum vs. Annuity

-Retirees in your state who are eligible for a pension are often offered the choice of whether to actually take the pension payments for life or receive a lump-sum dollar amount for the “equivalent” value of the pension.
-The idea is that you could then take the money, roll it over to an IRA, invest it, and generate your own cash flows by taking systematic withdrawals throughout retirement from ExxonMobil.
+ExxonMobil retirees in your state who are eligible for a pension are often given the choice to either receive pension payments for life or take a lump-sum dollar amount upfront for the “equivalent” value of the pension.
+The idea for those who choose a lump sum is that you could take the money, roll it over to an IRA, invest it, and generate your own cash flows that enable you to take systematic withdrawals following your retirement from ExxonMobil.

-The upside of keeping the pension annuity is that the payments are guaranteed to continue for life (at least to the extent that the pension plan itself remains solvent and doesn’t default).
-Thus, whether you live 10, 20, or 30 (or more!) years after leaving ExxonMobil, you don’t have to worry about the risk of outliving your money.
+For its part, a pension annuity provides you with a steady stream of income throughout your lifetime, as long as the pension plan itself remains solvent and doesn’t default.
+So whether you live 10, 20, or 30 (or more!) years after leaving ExxonMobil, you don’t have to worry about the risk of outliving your money.

 Annuity-Product-1024x546-removebg-preview-1

-Ultimately, your decision will depend on what kind of return must be generated on that lump-sum to replicate the payments of the annuity.
-After all, if it would only take a return of 1% to 2% on your lump-sum to create the same pension cash flows for a lifetime, there is a smaller risk that you will outlive the lump-sum after leaving ExxonMobil, even if you withdraw from it for life.
-However, if the pension payments can only be replaced with a higher and much riskier rate of return, there is, in turn, a greater risk those returns won’t manifest and you could run out of money.
+Ultimately, your decision will depend on what kind of return must be generated on that lump sum to replicate the payments of the annuity.
+After all, if a return of only 1% to 2% on your lump sum can create the same lifetime cash flows you'd see with an annuity, you're at less risk of outliving the lump sum after leaving ExxonMobil, even if you withdraw from it for life.
+However, if the annuity payments can only be matched by earning a much higher and possibly riskier rate of return, there is a greater risk those returns won’t manifest and you could run out of money.

 Interest Rates and Life Expectancy

-Current interest rates, as well as your life expectancy at retirement, have a large impact on lump sum payouts of the ExxonMobil pension plan.
-The Blended Interest Rates rose for retirees commencing their ExxonMobil Pension in Q1 of 2023 through Q2 2024, before leveling off subsequently.
-Rising rates hurt your lump sum value.
-The reverse or opposite is also true.
-Decreasing or lower interest rates will increase the lump sum values.
+Current interest rates, as well as your life expectancy at retirement, have a large impact on lump sum payouts from the ExxonMobil pension plan.
+The Blended Interest Rates is staying steady for retirees who started receiving their ExxonMobil Pension payments in Q4 of 2025 through Q1 2026, Rising rates hurt your lump sum value.
+The reverse is also true.
+Decreasing or lower interest rates will increase lump sum values.

 Interest rates are important for determining your lump sum option within the pension plan.
 However, they have no impact on the annuity options.
-The Retirement Group believes all ExxonMobil employees in the United States should run a detailed RetireKit Cash Flow Analysis comparing their lump sum value versus the monthly annuity distribution options, before making their pension elections.
-As enticing as a high lump sum is, the annuity for all or a portion of the pension may still be the superior option, especially in a higher interest rate environment.
-Every person’s situation is different, and a Cash Flow Analysis will show you how your pension choices may play out over the course of 30 years or more from now.
+The Retirement Group believes all ExxonMobil employees in the United States should run a detailed RetireKit Cash Flow Analysis comparing their lump sum value to their monthly annuity distribution options, before making a pension election.
+As enticing as a high lump sum may be, taking an annuity for all or part of your pension may be the better option, especially in a higher interest rate environment.
+Every person’s situation is different, and a Cash Flow Analysis will show you how your pension choices may play out over the course of 30 years or more.

 Grandfathered ExxonMobil Employees